Michael Jackson's This Is It: Music

-The album, This Is It, was released on October 26 and debuted at #1 on the Billboard 200 album chart with the sales of over 373,000 in its first week of release.
+The album, This Is It, was released on October 26 and debuted at number one on the Billboard 200 album chart with the sales of over 373,000 in its first week of release.
 The two-disc album features music 'that inspired the movie'.
 Sony said of the albums that: "Disc one will feature the original album masters of some of Michael's biggest hits arranged in the same sequence as they appear in the film" and stated that "the disc ends with two versions of the 'never-released' "This Is It".
 This song is featured in the film's closing sequence and includes backing vocals by Michael Jackson's brothers, The Jacksons."
 Sony also stated that the second disc will feature "previously unreleased versions" from Jackson's 'catalogue of hits' and that It will also include a spoken word poem entitled "Planet Earth" (which originally appeared in the liner notes of the Dangerous album) and a 36-page commemorative booklet with "photos of Michael [Jackson] from his last rehearsal".